grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Select the placement of the y-axis.
 Choose from the following:

-- **Auto:** Automatically assigns the y-axis to the series.
+- **Auto** - Automatically assigns the y-axis to the series.
 When there are two or more series with different units, Grafana assigns the left axis to the first unit and the right axis to the units that follow.
-- **Left:** Display all y-axes on the left side.
+- **Left** - Display all y-axes on the left side.
-- **Right:** Display all y-axes on the right side.
+- **Right** - Display all y-axes on the right side.
-- **Hidden:** Hide all axes.
+- **Hidden** - Hide all axes.
 To selectively hide axes, [Add a field override](ref:add-a-field-override) that targets specific fields.

 #### Soft min and soft max